 GBG places a high priority on regular communications with its various stakeholder groups and aims to ensure that all communications concerning GBG’s activities are clear, fair and accurate.
 GBG’s website and in particular ‘the Investor Section’ is regularly updated and users can register to receive emails when announcements are released.

 GBG’s main form of communication with shareholders is through the Annual Report and Accounts, full year and half-year announcements, the AGM and GBG Investor Roadshows.

 GBG’s financial reports and AGM Notices (for the past five years) can be found here.

 The results of voting on all resolutions at the AGM are announced shortly after the conclusion of the AGM.
-In future, more detailed analysis of voting at general meetings will be posted to GBG’s website, including any actions to be taken as a result of resolutions for which votes against have been received from at least 20 per cent of shareholders.
+A detailed analysis of voting at general meetings will be posted to our website including any actions to be taken as a result of resolutions for which votes against have been received from at least 20 per cent of shareholders.
 You will be able to access this information here shortly after our AGM.